Free Officers movement (Egypt)

-The Free Officers (حركة الضباط الأحرار) were a group of revolutionary Egyptian nationalist officers in the Egyptian Armed Forces and Sudanese Armed Forces that instigated the Egyptian revolution of 1952.
+The Free Officers (حركة الضباط الأحرار) were a group of revolutionary Egyptian nationalist officers in the Egyptian Armed Forces and Sudanese Armed Forces that instigated the Egyptian revolution of 1952 (also known as the 1952 coup d'état).
 Initially started as a small rebellion military cell under Abdel Moneim Abdel Raouf, which included Gamal Abdel Nasser, Hussein Hamouda, Khaled Mohieddin, Kamal el-Din Hussein, Salah Nasr, Abdel Hakim Amer, and Saad Tawfik, it operated as a clandestine movement of junior officers who were veterans of the Palestine War of 1948–1949 as well as earlier nationalist uprisings in Egypt in the 1940s.

 The nationally respected Arab-Israeli War veteran Mohamed Naguib joined the Free Officers in 1949.
 Naguib's hero status, and influence within the army, granted the movement credibility, both within the military and the public at large.
 He became the official leader of the Free Officers during the turmoil leading up the revolution that toppled King Farouk in 1952.
 The Movement was succeeded by the Revolutionary Command Council after the overthrow of Farouk that was later succeeded by the Supreme Council of the Armed Forces.